Architectures in parametric component-based systems: Qualitative and quantitative modelling: Extended propositional interaction logic

 \begin{exa} \textbf{(Blackboard)} We consider a component-based system $(\B,\varphi)$ with the Blackboard architecture.
 Blackboard architecture is applied to multi-agent systems for solving problems with nondeterministic strategies that result from multiple partial solutions (cf. Chapter 2 in \cite{Bu:Pa},\cite{Co:Bl}).
 Applications based on a Blackboard architecture, include planning and scheduling (cf. \cite{St:Cr}) as well as artificial intelligence \cite{Ni:Bl}.
 Blackboard architecture involves three component types, one blackboard component, one controller component and the knowledge sources components \cite{Bu:Pa,Co:Bl,Ni:Bl}.
 Blackboard is a global data store that presents the state of the problem to be solved.
 Knowledge sources, simply called sources, are expertised agents that provide partial solutions to the given problem.
-Knowledge sources are independent and do not know about the existence of other sources.\hide{In order to offer their solutions, the sources should ensure that the necessary information (if any) exists on the blackboard.
-For this, sources that lie in the library are informed about the current data stored in the blackboard.
-Though, the knowledge sources are interested only in specific information found on blackboard in order to provide their solutions.
-In order for the sources not to scan all the existing contributions, the blackboard is responsible for informing the sources whenever the information of their interest is available.} If there is sufficient information for a source to provide its partial solution, then the source is triggered i.e., is keen to write on the blackboard.\hide{ Only triggered sources can write new data on the blackboard.} Since multiple sources are triggered and compete to provide their solutions, a controller component is used to resolve any conflicts.
-Controller accesses both the blackboard to inspect the available data and the sources to schedule them so that they execute their solutions on the blackboard.
+Knowledge sources are independent and do not know about the existence of other sources.
+If there is sufficient information for a source to provide its partial solution, then the source is triggered i.e., is keen to write on the blackboard.
+Since multiple sources are triggered and compete to provide their solutions, a controller component is used to resolve any conflicts.
+Controller accesses both the blackboard to inspect the available data and the sources to schedule them so that they execute their solutions on blackboard.